-These computers offer some desirable features that towers do, like keeping the computer side of things separate from the monitor allowing for better upgradability or repair options.
+These computers offer some desirable features that towers do, like keeping the computer side of things separate from the monitor, allowing for better upgradability or repair options.

-While the upgrade side of things is lacking, and you won’t get high-end performance, it is still a choice for those who only need simple work carried out and don’t want to spend much on a system.
+While the upgrade side of things is lacking, and you won’t get high-end performance, it is still a choice for those who only need simple work and don’t want to spend much on a system.

 Small Form Factor Cases Like Mini ITX

-These slim cases are great alternatives when you still require solid performance while maintaining a clutter-free environment, but still giving you upgrade options.
+These slim cases are great alternatives when you still require solid performance while maintaining a clutter-free environment but still giving you upgrade options.